-Summer is almost here (although you wouldn't know if by this week's weather), and that means you and your family will spend a lot of time outside—at the beach, by the pool, playing sports, or enjoying the outdoors.
+Summer is here, and that means you and your family will spend a lot of time outside.
 It goes without saying that your family needs adequate sun protection.
 While the only sure-fire way for you and your family to avoid all the sun's damaging UV rays is by covering up with shirts and hats and hanging out in the shade, that may not always be an option, so we need to resort to using sunscreen.
 What would summer be, after all, without the ritual of slathering up the children with gobs of UV-blocking goo?

-The 264 top-rated beach-and-sport sunscreens are all mineral based, containing either titanium or zinc.
-Non-mineral based alternatives, while often having a smell or texture preferable to the mineral based sunscreens, didn't fare nearly as well—the EWG only ecommends 33 out of all the many it tested.
+The 180 beach-and-sport sunscreens that met EWG's criteria are all mineral based, containing either titanium or zinc.
+Non-mineral based sunscreens, while often having a smell or texture preferable to the mineral based sunscreens, didn't fare nearly as well—the EWG only ecommends 68 out of all the many it tested.
 Fortunately, more manufacturers are switching to mineral-based formulas now, so there are more offerings to choose from.
 The EWG also takes a look at moisturizers and lip balms with SPF.

 Many sunscreens contained harmful chemicals in the forms of oxybenzone, a synthetic estrogen and potential hormone disruptor, or vitamin A, which may actually accelerate the development of damage and tumors to sun-exposed skin.
 Many of them don't even work all that well, having only moderate or poor UVA protection.